-- Park your Lexus, turn off the ignition and set the parking brakes.
+- Park, the Lexus, turn off the ignition, and set the parking brakes.

-- Open the hood of your car by pulling the release lever located under the left side of the driver’s dashboard.
+- Open the car’s hood by pulling the release lever under the left side of the driver’s dashboard.

 - Depress the safety lever under the hood and open the hood.